intel/pepc/README.md

 ## What to do if my platform is not supported?

-Some 'pepc' features (e.g., '--pkg-cstate-limit') are implemented only for certain Intel platforms.
+Some pepc features (e.g., --pkg-cstate-limit) are implemented only for certain Intel platforms.
 This does not necessarily mean that the feature is not supported by other platforms, it only means that we verified it on a limited amount of platforms.
 Just to be on a safe side, we refuse changing the underlying MSR registers on platforms we did not verify.

-If 'pepc' fails with a message like "this feature is not supported on this platform" for you, feel free to contact the authors with a request.
+If pepc fails with a message like "this feature is not supported on this platform" for you, feel free to contact the authors with a request.
 Very often it ends up with just adding a CPU ID to the list of supported platforms, and may be you can do it yourself and submit a patch/pull request.